Generalizing Information to the Evolution of Rational Belief: Corollaries and Interpretations

 \subsection{Jaynes maximal uncertainty}

-Jaynes uses entropy to analytically construct probability distributions for which uncertainty is maximal while maintaining consistency with a specified set of expectations.
+Jaynes uses entropy to analytically construct a unique probability distribution for which uncertainty is maximal while maintaining consistency with a specified set of expectations.
 This construction avoids unjustified creation of information and places the principle of insufficient reason into an analytic framework within which the notion of symmetry generalizes to informational symmetries conditioned upon observed expectations.

 We review how Jaynes constructs the resulting distribution $\rs(\vZ)$.
 Let such kernels of expectation be denoted $f_i(\vZ)$ for $i \in [n]$ and the observed expectations be $\expect_{\pR(\vZ)}\!\left[f_i(\vZ)\right] = \varphi_i$.
 The objective of optimization is